 🤔 Rethink How Meetings Have Always Been Done

 If you Google the term ‘Meetings Suck’, your search results will exceed 14 pages.
-Or, you might even uncover ‘meeting bingo’, which is nothing more than a collection of commonly used events and phrases heard in meetings.
+Or, you might even uncover ‘meeting bingo’, which is nothing more than a collection of commonly used events and phrases heard in reunions.
 As evidence in the meeting bingo categories, meetings are predictable, and haven’t really changed much in the last thirty years.

 There are an interminable number of lists, infographics, and books you can read that give you all sorts of tips and tricks on why your meetings aren’t working and what you can do to make them better.
 Regardless of all of these so-called pieces of advice, I’d argue that your meeting attendees will likely continue to spend the duration of the meeting peering at their phones or tablets – pretending to take notes, or franticly trying not to fall asleep.

-Up until recently many meeting formats were all pretty similar.
+Up until recently many reunion formats were all pretty similar.
 They included a speaker of some sort, a topic, and were often presented through either PowerPoint or KeyNote.
 While these programs help visually convey a story, they fail to fully engage the attention of employees.

 Those guilty of contributing to death by PowerPoint probably know exactly what I mean.
 Slides with too much text, ugly graphics, and reading out loud the contents to each one of those slides.